Performance Scholarship – Music

 Registrations for 2025 Performance Scholarship – Music are now closed.

-All applications invited to audition must sit the the scholarship examination held at the College on Sunday 13 August 2023.
+All applications invited to audition must audition on Saturday 3 August and sit the academic scholarship examination held at the College on Sunday 11 August 2024.